sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gawk</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The GNU version of the AWK text processing utility
+Short desc    : The GNU version of the AWK text processing utility
 URL          : https://www.gnu.org/software/gawk/
-Лицензия     : GPLv3+ and GPLv2+ and LGPLv2+ and BSD
+License      : GPLv3+ and GPLv2+ and LGPLv2+ and BSD
-Описание     : The gawk package contains the GNU version of AWK text processing utility.
+Descript     : The gawk package contains the GNU version of AWK text processing utility.
 AWK is
              : a programming language designed for text processing and typically used as a data
              : extraction and reporting tool.
              :